When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 Broad Street in October

-October is also a vibrant time to visit, thanks to creative events like the Art Walk and MOJA Arts Festival.
+October is also a vibrant time to visit, thanks to creative events like the First Friday Art Walk and MOJA Arts Festival.
 If you’re missing your furry friend, pop over to Dogtoberfest.
 The cute and free pet expo raises money for local rescue organizations.

 November